-Even though it is debated by some scholars, the first ever event of any significance during these times was the sacking of Rome by Alaric, the king of Visigoths.
+Even though it is debated by some scholars, the first-ever event of any significance during these times was the sacking of Rome by Alaric, the king of Visigoths.

-This event lead to the decline in the Western Roman Empire.
-The second more damaging attack that marked the end of the Roman Empire was in 455 when Rome was once more sacked by enemies, this time being Genseric, King of the Vandals.
+This event led to the decline of the Western Roman Empire.
+The second more damaging attack that marked the end of the Roman Empire was in 455 when Rome was once more sacked by its enemies, this time being Genseric, King of the Vandals.

-“The single most important and influential work in the West on Medieval and early Renaissance Christianity was written by Boethius in the year 524, called the Consolation of Philosophy“.
+524 *The single most important and influential work in the West on Medieval and early Renaissance Christianity was written by Boethius in the year, called the ‘Consolation of Philosophy’.

-529 –The first ever monastery out of an eventual twelve was founded by Benedict of Nursia, beginning the Order of Saint Benedict.
+529 -*The first-ever monastery out of an eventual twelve was founded by Benedict of Nursia, beginning the Order of Saint Benedict.

-535-554 – the Gothic War took place in Italy as part of the Justian Re-conquest in which the Byzantines re-took Italy but crippled their own economy and were forced to leave Italy unable to manage the oncoming Lombards.
+535-554 *Gothic War took place in Italy as part of the Justian Re-conquest in which the Byzantines re-took Italy but crippled their own economy and were forced to leave Italy unable to manage the oncoming Lombards.

 597 – with the arrival of Augustine in Kent Christianization of the Anglo-Saxons begins.

-During the period of 602 – 629 the last great battles between the Romans and the Persians took place, near the end of the battles both armies are exhausted, especially with the forming of the United Arab Empires and their united Arab empires under the words of the Islam in the 630’s.
+During the period of 602 – 629, the last great battles between the Romans and the Persians took place, near the end of the battles both armies are exhausted, especially with the forming of the United Arab Empires and their united Arab empires under the words of the Islam in the 630s.

-During this war, other significant deeds have happened, like the start of migration of the great prophet Muhammad from Mecca to Medina, a great battle where the Persians were crushed versus the Byzantines under the lead of Heraclius.
+During this war, other significant deeds have happened, like the start of the migration of the great prophet Muhammad from Mecca to Medina, a great battle where the Persians were crushed versus the Byzantines under the lead of Heraclius.

 632 – The prophet Muhammad dies leaving behind all of Arabia under the Muslim religion.

-638 – The city of Jerusalem is captured by the Arab army which considered mostly Muslims and in the battle of Nehawand in
+638 – The city of Jerusalem is captured by the Arab army which is considered mostly Muslims and in the battle of Nehawand in

 641 – the Muslims conquered all of Persia and in 643 it takes over Alexandria.